Working Papers

 Learning-by-Doing and the Life Cycle of Innovation

-Joint work with Janet Stefanov and Sam Thau.
+Joint work with Janet Stefanov and Samuel Thau.

 Dormant Projects